-Object Description Disable Automatic Enables/disables the automatic aging of dynamic entries Aging Aging Time The time after which a learned entry is discarded.
+Object Description Disable Automatic Enables/disables the the automatic aging of dynamic entries Aging Aging Time The time after which a learned entry is discarded.
 By default, dynamic entries are removed from the MAC after 300 seconds.
 This removal is also called aging.

-(Range: 10-10000000 seconds; Default: 300 seconds) (Range: 10-10000000 seconds, Derault.
-300 seconds)
+(Range: 10-10000000 seconds; Default: 300 seconds)